gene-git/dmarc_report/README.rst

         dir = "/foo/goo/dmarc_reports"

-A sample config is available in the *conf.d* directory and takes the form:
+A sample config is available in the *conf.d* directory.
+A typical config might be of the form:

 .. code-block::